-Rohit is an associate in our international arbitration group, based in Singapore.
+Rohit is a senior associate in our international arbitration group, based in Singapore.
 His practice involves a combination of international commercial and investor-state arbitrations.

 Before joining Freshfields, Rohit practised at the Indian bar and was on the Indian government’s Supreme Court panel of lawyers (Panel A).
 He also worked with the Office of the Attorney General for India, appearing as junior counsel in significant constitutional cases and writing legal opinions for public-sector companies and government ministries.